intro2r/intro2r/unit5/labs.md

 ### 1. Write a loop to read in each of the following six files, one for each species.

+You can either read them in from the URLs, or download them to your hard drive and read them in from there.

 There are several ways to do this.

 You might want to use `paste()`.